 Pima Point offered panoramic views of The Abyss and the sprawling valley.
 The Colorado River could be seen working tirelessly to wear away at the earth below.
 The turbulent waters of its rapids drop three stories in places and advance its depth each year by that of a sheet of paper.

 We hit just the perfect amount of heart rate and red rocks far as the eye could see and took the shuttle back.
 We wandered the sprawling complex looking for a Ranger, those wonders in khaki, to guide us to what the fuck next, but to no avail.
 Kaibab, Land of Many Uses, would be our home for the evening on the South Rim, and we would be looking for it in the dark, without a map.
 Slightly deflated, we hopped back into the car and headed out to navigate to some semblance of a safe spot.
 We stopped in Tusayan, which similar to the town of Bryce, just outside of its National Park namesake (founded 2007), is not really an actual place, but a series of hotels, restaurants and all the other things you would need to please the Canyon-going masses.
-After a pleasant dinner at a Mexican place, we set to navigating around a seemingly endless procession of road-raging Dads, our only zen moment the distant blinking red lights of a nearby wind power field.
+After a pleasant dinner at a Mexican place, we set to navigating around a seemingly endless procession of road-raging Dads, our only zen moment the distant pulsing red lights of a nearby wind farm.

 Eventually, we found ourselves on I-40, making a lucky guess as to the whereabouts of our Kaibab campsite for the night.
 Getting in and parking was more than a little scary, and until we spotted an RV, we weren’t even sure we weren’t getting in line for some type of backwoods massacre.
 The sites and roads were decidedly a little rougher than the North Rim, and our scree-field site managed to be even scarier in the morning, surveying the wreckage of a previous camp and letting the inferences fall where they may.
 We were stiff and in short temper, but we had circuited the Grand Canyon, the centerpiece of our venture, and moved along the Interstate happy in spite of our selves.